creold/illustrator-scripts/README.md

 * [GradientBlender](https://www.buymeacoffee.com/aiscripts/e/231606) — script to make gradients more accurate, smooth.
 * [Ai2Ae](https://www.buymeacoffee.com/aiscripts/e/231609) — script for prepare Adobe Illustrator Layers for import into Adobe After Effects.
 * [ArtboardsFromCSV](https://www.buymeacoffee.com/aiscripts/e/231618) — script for batch creation of artboards with names and dimensions defined in a CSV table.
-* [Duplicate Artboards Pro](https://www.buymeacoffee.com/aiscripts/e/231621) —script for copying the selected Artboard with or without his Artwork.
+* [Duplicate Artboards Pro](https://www.buymeacoffee.com/aiscripts/e/231621) — script for copying the selected Artboard with or without his Artwork.
 * [HighlightText](https://www.buymeacoffee.com/aiscripts/e/231626) — script for adding highlighting strokes based on text lines.
 * [ImportImagesByName](https://www.buymeacoffee.com/aiscripts/e/231629) — script for imports images from the specified folder by names from the contents of the selected text objects.